 The Academic Skills Center is one of many campus resources available to students.
-Part of being a successful student is knowing when to ask for help, and where to go for assistance.
+Part of being a successful student is using the resources available to you each term.

 Students with disabilities at Dartmouth have met the same rigorous standards of admission that all Dartmouth students have met.
 Their high school records, College Entrance Examination Board scores, and potential for intellectual growth have recommended them.
 Once admitted to the College the student with disabilities, after registering for services, is entitled to certain reasonable accommodations from the College.
 These following sections will provide information about disabilities and the resources available to students with disabilities at Dartmouth.